Pegrema

-Pegrema (Пе́грема) is an abandoned village in Medvezhyegorsky District of the Republic of Karelia, Russia, situated on a bank of Lake Ääninen, about 10 km from Unitsa.
+Pegrema (Пе́грема) is an abandoned village in Medvezhyegorsky District of the Republic of Karelia, Russia, situated on a bank of Lake Onega, about 10 km from Unitsa.

-Pegrema is a beautiful example of the region's wooden architecture.
-It consists of several large peasant houses, the fronts of which are faced to the lake.

 History

 Prehistory

 The site of the village Pegrema is believed to have been an "Innovation Centre" throughout the Mesolithic period.
 Pollen data as well as macrofossils suggest a continuous, albeit sporadic human presence from approximately 4200BC-3000BC.
 This data does not suggest any significant natural disasters to have occurred in the area throughout this period.
 However, a distinct lack of any architectural evidence from either the Iron Age or Bronze Age suggests a potential depopulation of the area.

 Early history

 The start of land clearance for a permanent settlement and cultivation site is approximated to the late 13th Century.
 More intensive field cultivation, however, is approximately dated to the 15th Century, as according to pollen data.

 Later History

 An image of the Orthordox Chapel of Saint Varlaam of Khutyn in Pegrema, which has remained mostly intact.

 In the 1770s, the Varlaam Khutynsky chapel was built on a little cape in front of the houses.
 The chapel remains almost completely intact, although all icons were removed from it after the Russian Revolution.